Blended Learning - 12 month programme

 This Module explores the various applied theories and approaches used to analyse language, language use, and the acoustic qualities of the voice in relation to emotion, influence, credibility, and deception.
 Throughout this Module you will start to analyse conversations and interactions in order to identify clues to emotional states, any influencing strategies at work and also potential indicators of deception; this will be looked at using various analysis types and also through the use of technology/software.
 The Module also looks closely at the interactional strategies people use to avoid having to deceive or be seen as deceptive.

 The final Module in the Diploma is the two-day live Masterclass.
 Here you will bring together all the knowledge and skills you have acquired over the course of the Diploma and put them into practice.
-The intensive workshop is designed to put you in high-stakes real-life scenarios and provide you a safe and positive environment to hone your skills and learn from the rest of the group and your expert tutors.
+The intensive workshop is designed to put you in high-stakes real-life scenarios and provide you with a safe and positive environment to hone your skills and learn from the rest of the group and your expert tutors.

 The Diploma in Behaviour Analysis and Investigative Interviewing (Diploma in BAII) counts as 90 credits towards a 180 credit Master Degree (MSc).

-For those wishing to continue their studies after the Diploma and complete a unique MSc, the Diploma in BAII provides direct access onto the Masters Degree ‘Communication, Behaviour, and Credibility Analysis’ with Manchester Metropolitan University.
+For those wishing to continue their studies after the Diploma and complete a unique MSc, the Diploma in BAII provides direct access onto the Masters Degree ‘Communication, Behaviour, and Credibility Analysis’ in partnership with Manchester Metropolitan University.
 Here you will able to undertake your own original research project within the field of Deception, Emotion, Communication, and Behaviour and earn a Master of Science

 Travel and accommodation for the live workshops are to be arranged and funded directly by you once your booking is confirmed.